NixOS/nixpkgs/CONTRIBUTING.md

 Further, nixpkgs-merge-bot will ensure all ofBorg checks (except the Darwin-related ones) are successfully completed before merging the pull request.
 Should the checks still be underway, the bot patiently waits for ofBorg to finish before attempting the merge again.

-For other pull requests, the *Nixpkgs committers* are people who have been given permission to merge.

-It is possible for community members that have enough knowledge and experience on a special topic to contribute by merging pull requests.
+For other pull requests, please see [I opened a PR, how do I get it merged?](#i-opened-a-pr-how-do-i-get-it-merged).

 In case the PR is stuck waiting for the original author to apply a trivial change (a typo, capitalisation change, etc.) and the author allowed the members